ghafeleb/Private-NonConvex-Federated-Learning-Without-a-Trusted-Server/README.md

 ## Generating noise:
-To generate the noise, we can use MATLAB. noise_generator_localSGD2.m is used to generate noises for noisy local SGD and no modification is required for it. main_FL.m calls the function from noise_generator.m to generate the noise for noisy SPIDER and noisy minibatch SGD.
+To generate the noise, we can use MATLAB. noise_generator_localSGD2.m is used to generate noises for noisy local SGD and no modification is required for it.
+To generate the noise for noisy SPIDER and noisy minibatch SGD, run main_FL.m in which noise_generator.m will be called.
+In main_FL.m, the parameters of the experiment: list of epsilons, list of clipping thresholds (Ls), number of samples (n), list of R values (Rs), and M should be modified based on the experiment setting.

 ## Model Training:
 To train the model with generated noises by MATLAB, run the code with the following command: